vladikcomper/MegaPCM/README.md

 ## Conventions

-- Between `di`/`ei` less than 120 cycles should occur!
+- Between `di`/`ei` less than 140 cycles should occur!
-- When writing both register and value to YM, set a flag to avoid busreq.
+- When 68K stops Z80 and alters YM registers, always set YM Port 0 back to 2A to avoid broken DAC playback.
 - Take care of the edge case: when sample is exactly 32kb and aligned, it should start and end in the same bank!

 ## Future optimizations